complexdatacollective/documentation.networkcanvas.com/docs/key-concepts/pairing.md

 Using this technology, Interviewer clients are able to "see" instances of Network Canvas Server that are running on the same local area network (LAN).

-{% include nc-image src="assets/img/key-concepts/pairing/nc-found-server.png" caption="The automatic server discovery dialog" %}
+{% include nc-image src="assets/img/key-concepts/pairing/nc-found-server.png" caption="The automatic server discovery section" %}

 Interviewer will automatically attempt to locate instances of Server running on the same network, and any that are available to pair with will be visible by scrolling to the bottom of the Interviewer's start screen, in the "Server Status" section.
 Ensure that the instance of Server you wish to pair with is open and connected to the same network as the Interviewer client so they can "see" each other.